SaintNick1214/Project-Cortex/dev-docs/FACTS-UNIVERSAL-FILTERS-BUG-FIXES.md

 ## Conclusion

-All 7 identified bugs have been fixed with:
+All 10 identified bugs have been fixed with:
 - ✅ Comprehensive safety checks in all operations
 - ✅ Complete filter implementations
 - ✅ Correct pagination logic
 - ✅ Accurate type definitions (no false promises)
+- ✅ Consistent confidence filtering across all operations
 - ✅ No test regressions
 - ✅ Improved code quality
 - ✅ Consistent patterns across all 5 operations